rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(-Part-I-:-Gearing-Up).markdown

 Well, it got hired by our beloved management at Virus Incorporated for three main reasons:

-> The coat protects the DNA / RNA of the virus.
+> The coat protects the DNA / RNA of the Virus.
 Similar to how the skull protects the brain.

 > It has slots that allow the virus to latch on to a host.
 Think of an infected USB thumb drive that's inserted into a healthy computer through the USB port.